 Pandemic Unemployment Assistance (PUA) is for unemployed Californians who are not usually eligible for regular Unemployment Insurance (UI) benefits, including business owners, self-employed workers, independent contractors or those with a limited work history who are out of business or have significantly reduced their services as a direct result of the pandemic.
-The federal government has approved an additional 11 weeks of PUA benefits.
-This extension began December 27, 2020, under the Continued Assistance for Unemployed Workers Act of 2020.
-With the new extension, PUA includes up to 57 weeks of benefits, beginning February 2, 2020.
+The American Rescue Plan extended PUA for an additional 29 weeks of benefits from March 14, 2021 to September 4, 2021.
 For more information click here.

 PANDEMIC EMERGENCY UNEMPLOYMENT COMPENSATION (PEUC)

-Pandemic Emergency Unemployment Compensation (PEUC), for those who have exhausted their regular unemployment compensation benefits, is extended until March 14, 2021 and the number of weeks of eligibility is extended from 13 weeks to 24 weeks.
+Pandemic Emergency Unemployment Compensation (PEUC), for those who have exhausted their regular unemployment compensation benefits, is extended until September 4, 2021.
 For more information click here.